mvolkmann/blog/src/neovim.md

 This opens a dialog where a shell command can be entered.
 Press `return` to execute it.
 The output temporarily replaces the lazygit UI.
-Press `return` again to return to lazygit.
+Press `return` again to return to the lazygit UI.

 To customize the configuration of lazygit, create the file `~/.config/nvim/lua/user/plugins/lazygit.lua`.